Jet-Lag is a Bummer

 As is often the case with travelling East you are still somewhat on European clock and so my body told me to wake up at 5am, it was already light outside, the sun shining through our window.
 Chris had the same problem, as he was already awake as well.
 Jerome was still fast asleep, which was good because he probably needed it much more than us.
 I am not sure I can recommend any cure for early wake up with jet lag except try and try to sleep.

 Somehow we dozed until it was time to get up for breakfast.
-We had arranged with our mama-san at Bingoya, our traditional ryokan in the port of Kurashiki to have breakfast at 8am having known from bitter experience before on our travels to Japan we knew that the first morning in Japan would wake up very early.
+We had arranged with our mama-san at Bingoya, our traditional ryokan in the port of Kurashiki to have breakfast at 8am.
+From bitter experience before on our travels to Japan we knew that the first morning in Japan would wake up very early.
 Breakfast was served in the adjoining room, a traditional Japanese breakfast with rice, miso soup and other local delicacies.

 This always divided our opinions, as I absolutely love Japanese breakfast, Chris doesn’t mind eating it and Jerome just picks at his leaving more for me!
 Knowing this we always get him some more western style breakfast things like sweet bread or buns at one of the convenience stores, there was a 7Eleven around the corner from Bingoya so it was easy to pop out and get some plus some welcome local Mikan orange juice.
 During breakfast we discussed our plans for the rest of the day.
 We decided that we would go to see the castle and gardens in Okayama.
 I had a pretty good idea of the plans but it is always good to leave it a little flexible as you never know what each day might bring both in terms of nice surprises or weather.